 3. Use field research - Popular methods of field research include surveys, interviews and direct observation.
 The way that you conduct your field research will have a significant impact on the quality of the results - ask the right questions, talk to the right people, talk to enough people and keep research impartial.
 See difference between qualitative and quantitative research.

 4. Interpret the information - Be careful how you interpret readily available market information.
 External data might not be in a format that's easy to use - it may have been collected for other purposes or be from a range that doesn't tally with your target market.
 Also beware of out-of-date market information.
-See avoid market research pitfalls.
+See three market research pitfalls to avoid.

 5. Consider using a market research agency - If you don't have the time or skills to carry out research yourself, and if budget is available, you could consider using a market research agency.
 Always provide the agency with a thorough and clear brief.
 You should include the project’s business objectives, what the research should uncover, and details on how you will use the results.
 See should I use a market research agency?